UK financial watchdog proposes rules for social media adverts

 It could also be possible to include a link to more comprehensive information, provided that the promotion remains compliant in itself, the FCA added.

-Gillian Roche-Saunders, head of venture finance at consultancy Bovill, said the proposals lacked detail on how to fully comply and would lead to uncertainty and inconsistency in the way firms promote financial products.

-Introducing the new #ad hashtag was innovative but having just 40 characters to offer a potential investment opportunity once the risk warning was added was going to be challenging, Roche-Saunders said.

-The FCA highlighted good practice with a tweet promoting a spread-betting service with a warning that a consumer's capital is at risk and losses can exceed deposits.
+Good practice was highlighted by a tweet promoting a spread betting service with a warning that a consumer's capital is at risk and losses can exceed deposits.

 In an example of bad practice, a tweet boasted that 500 people copied a trade done by a firm which made a 754 percent gain in a year, and urged people to follow him.